Appsbydare/mfc-payment-system/RESPONSE_GUIDE.md

 4. **Styling**: Follow the dark theme pattern established in Verification Manager

 ### Testing
+**Note**: This project is deployed directly to Vercel without local testing.
+All testing is done on the production environment.

-- Backend: Check console for Google Sheets connection status
+- Backend: Check Vercel logs for Google Sheets connection status
-- Frontend: Verify API calls work in browser dev tools
+- Frontend: Verify API calls work in production environment
-- Integration: Test full workflows (import → verify → export)
+- Integration: Test full workflows (import → verify → export) on deployed application

 ## File Organization